tkrausjr/wcp-shutdown/README.md

 You must run the script with a User that is a member of the "ServiceProviderUsers" Group in vCenter.

 ## Running the Big Red Button
-You have two options for running the environment shutdown.

 ### Option 1 - Run script locally on Linux machine with access to VCenter